Last updated: June 2026

 World Cup matches do not always end after 90 minutes.
-Once the tournament reaches the knockout rounds of the FIFA World Cup, games that finish level after regulation move into extra time and potentially a penalty shootout.
+Once the tournament reaches the knockout rounds of the FIFA World Cup, games that finish level after regulation move into extra time and potentially a penalty shootout, a shift driven by tournament structure that is explained in this breakdown of the 48-team World Cup format.

 Common question: Do penalty shootouts count for soccer bets?
 In most cases they only affect wagers such as team to qualify or specific penalty shootout prop bets.